Electronic waste in China

 Electronic waste or e-waste in China refers to electronic products that are no longer usable and are therefore dumped or recycled.
 China is the world's largest importer and producer of electronic waste with over 70% of all global e-waste ending up in the world's largest dumpsites.
 An estimated 60–80% of this e-waste is handled through illegal informal recycling processes, without the necessary safety precautions legally required by Chinese government regulations.
-Processing e-waste in this directly causes serious environmental damage and permanent health risks in areas surrounding the disposal sites.
+Processing e-waste in this way directly causes serious environmental damage and permanent health risks in areas surrounding the disposal sites.
 While the Chinese government and the international community have taken action to regulate e-waste management, ineffective enforcement, legislative loopholes, and the pervasiveness of informal recycling have been obstacles to mitigating the consequences of e-waste.